bcgov/startup-sample-project-aws-containers/README.md

 }
   ```

-For the following secret they are global for every account so you can put them as Github repository _Secrets_
+For the following secret they are global for every account so you can put them as Github repository _Variables_

 - `AWS_ACCOUNTS_ECR_READ_ACCESS` - is used to authorize the read access to the ECS from the other AWS accounts (dev, test, prod).
 It is an array where the individual elemens take the format  follows the format `arn:aws:iam::############:root` where `############` is your AWS account number.
 For exmple: